A Continuous Time Markov Chain Framework for Insertion Language Models

 TL;DR: This paper presents a unifying perspective on insertion language models through the lens of denoising continuous-time Markov chains.

-Abstract: Sequence generation through insertion of tokens offers several advantages over left-to-right generation and mask-based generation—especially for planning tasks that require look-ahead, and for tasks that need to satisfy relative ordering constraints.
-Existing formulations of insertion-based generation have largely been ad-hoc.
-In this paper, we derive a diffusion-style denoising objective from first principles by formulating the noising process as a continuous-time Markov chain—defined over the space of variable-length sequences—that drops tokens uniformly with a time-dependent rate.
-We show that, with certain approximations, previous formulations of insertion language models can be viewed as special cases of this denoising framework.
-We propose new network parameterizations that explicitly model the rate matrix of the generative Markov chain, leading to principled sampling procedures.
+Abstract: Insertion Language Models (ILMs) offer several advantages over left-to-right generation and mask-based generation.
+However, existing formulations of insertion-based generation have largely been ad-hoc.
+In this paper, we derive a diffusion-style denoising objective for ILMs from first principles by formulating the noising process as a continuous-time Markov chain on the space of variable-length sequences.
+We show that previous formulations of ILMs can be viewed as special cases of this denoising framework.
 Through empirical evaluation on a synthetic planning task, we show that the proposed approach retains the benefits of insertion-based generation over left-to-right generation and masked diffusion models.
 In language modeling, our diffusion-based approach is competitive with left-to-right generation and masked diffusion models, while offering additional flexibility in sampling compared to existing insertion language models.

 Submission Number: 396